Personal ties: Harris’ family in India where COVID rages

 “We are all part of a world community.
 And to the extent that any of us, as human beings who have any level of compassion, see suffering anywhere around the world, it impacts all of us.
 You know, it impacts us all,” she told reporters last week in Ohio.

-A ban on travel to and from the country was announced that day.
+A ban on travel to and from India was announced that day.
 Harris said only that she hadn’t spoken to her family since the ban was announced.

 And G. Balachandran, Harris’ uncle, doesn’t fault his niece for how the U.S. response has played out.